hortonworks-spark/spark-llap/src/test/python/README.md

 ## PREREQUISITES

-This test assumes a HDP 2.6 cluster with spark-llap library (equal to or greater than v1.0.7-2.1).
+This test assumes a HDP 2.6 cluster with hive-warehouse-connector library (equal to or greater than v1.0.7-2.1).
 Import the following files in `../resources/policies/` via Apache Ranger UI.

   - 1_spark_system.json